 TPH contracted Toronto Urban Growers (TUG) to develop and pilot indicators to measure the health, social, economic and ecological impacts of urban agriculture.
-TUG was asked to create user profiles to demonstrate how key audiences would use the indicators, hold stakeholder consultations to assess pilot indicators, develop data collection strategies, pilot indicators at UA sites in Toronto and develop an evaluation plan.
+The benefits of urban agriculture by category are summarized in Appendix A. TUG was asked to create user profiles to demonstrate how key audiences would use the indicators, hold stakeholder consultations to assess pilot indicators, develop data collection strategies, pilot indicators at UA sites in Toronto and develop an evaluation plan.